Best VMware Alternatives in 2026: The Complete Guide (With Real Pricing)

 - 30–100 VMs: 1–3 months

-- 100+ VMs with HA/DRS/SRM: 6–24 months — do not underestimate DR re-engineering and runbook rewrites
+- 100+ VMs with HA/DRS/SRM: 6-24 months — DR re-engineering and runbook rewrites account for a large portion of this timeline (CTO Advisor estimates 40-60% underestimation is typical)

 Migration difficulty: 2/5 (requires Linux comfort; tooling is solid; support community is large)